LogoCustom Linear Actuator

 This section records the major gaps identified for this alias merge and the remediation status before stage1c gate review.

-Alias phrase "12v 24v dc industrial linear actuator" was not explicitly represented in tool-first copy, FAQ and metadata.
+Alias phrase "12v industrial linear actuators" was not explicitly represented in tool-first copy, FAQ and metadata.

 Without explicit alias coverage, users can see intent mismatch and treat the page as adjacent rather than canonical.